HoTT/Coq-HoTT/STYLE.md

 updates, fixes), and what material it was on:

 - "adapt to the new version of coqtop by disabling the native compiler"
-- "Resolved universe inconsistency in Freudenthal."
+- "resolved universe inconsistency in Freudenthal"
 - "epis are surjective"

 Some bad examples: